 Key messages

-• Where people have decision-making capacity under the MCA, doctors have no legal authority to make best interest decisions on their behalf.
+- Where people have decision-making capacity under the MCA, doctors have no legal authority to make decisions on their behalf.

-• Whenever doctors seek to discuss confidential information about competent adults, they should consider in the first instance whether they can obtain consent.
+- Whenever doctors seek to discuss confidential information about adults with capacity, they should consider in the first instance whether they can obtain consent.

-• Where health professionals have serious concerns about whether a competent adult who is at risk is being coerced into a decision they should consider taking legal advice about approaching the courts.
+- Where healthcare professionals have serious concerns about whether an adult with capacity who is at risk is being coerced into a decision they should consider taking legal advice.

-• Where adults lack capacity, decisions can lawfully be made on their behalf, based on an objective assessment of their best interests.
+- Where adults lack capacity, decisions can lawfully be made on their behalf, based on an objective assessment of their best interests (benefit in Scotland).

 The moral dilemma

-Decisions can be particularly difficult where adults retain capacity under the terms of the Mental Capacity Act (2005) (MCA) but health professionals may believe that they are not making a free and informed choice as a result of pressure from or fear of the abuser, among other possible reasons.
+Decisions can be particularly difficult where adults retain capacity under the terms of the Mental Capacity Act (2005) (MCA) but healthcare professionals believe they are not making a free and informed choice as a result of pressure from, or fear of, the abuser among other possible reasons.

 In such circumstances, doctors have no legal authority to make best interest decisions on their behalf, including decisions about the disclosure of confidential health information, and they can be uncertain how to proceed.